m-paolino/StopChime/README.md

 Putting all technical details aside, **StopChime** automatically silences the boot sound of your  Mac before its shutdown.

-NOTE: Please find the installation manual below or by simply clicking [here](#installation-steps).
+NOTE: please find the installation manual below or by simply clicking [here](#installation-steps).

 <a name="how"></a>
 ## But how does it work? :sunglasses: